hellerve/ptolemy/README.md

 effortlessly lighthearted.
 My favorite poems are about his random encounters, often with women, beautiful moments, captured in a clear and unspectacular manner.
 I like his matter-of-fact tone a lot.

+* *On Value* by **Triple Canopy & Ralph Lemon** (2015)

+I purchased this book at the PS1 warmup party at MoMA.
+I don't know what I expected, but this surely wasn't it.
+I enjoyed the read, however.
+The book is a series of essays and conversations by and of modern artists, particularly dancers.
+Their throughts on their art and craft and its presentation felt both intimate and illuminating, curated and natural.